t3moses/Crews/README.txt

 Once the mandatory rules have been applied, crews are ordered by their loss.

-The two crews with the highest loss are selected, every possible swap of crew is made and the loss recalculated for each swap.
+The two crews with the highest loss are selected, every possible swap of sailors is made and the loss recalculated for each swap.
 The swap with the lowest loss is retained.
 Then the process is repeated a set number of times.

 Input files